jcumbicosr/libinsitu/doc/source/convention/convention.md

 * A workflow for transforming in situ measurements from various networks into standardized datasets
 * Python functions and command line (CLI) tools to explore and extract data from files following this convention

-This libraries embeds a [Common Data Langage (CDL) template](../libinsitu/res/base.cdl), describing a NetCDF file format, filled at runtime with metadata gathered for several [networks](../libinsitu/res/networks.csv) and [their stations](../libinsitu/res/station-info).
+This library embeds a [Common Data Langage (CDL) template](../libinsitu/res/base.cdl), describing a NetCDF file format, filled at runtime with metadata gathered for several [networks](../libinsitu/res/networks.csv) and [their stations](../libinsitu/res/station-info).

+---

-# File format
+## File format

 We propose to format the data into [**NetCDF** files](https://www.unidata.ucar.edu/software/netcdf/).